open-mmlab/mmengine/docs/en/tutorials/dataset.md

 ## Details on dataset

 Typically, datasets define the quantity, parsing and pre-processing of the data.
-It is encapsuled in dataloader, allowing the latter to load data in batches.
+It is encapsulated in dataloader, allowing the latter to load data in batches.
 Since we fully support PyTorch `DataLoader`, the dataset is also compatible.
 Meanwhile, thanks to the registry mechanism, when a dataloader is given as a dict, its `dataset` argument can also be given as a dict, which enables lazy initialization in the runner.
 This mechanism allows for writing config files.

 ### Use torchvision datasets

 `torchvision` provides various open datasets.
 They can be directly used in MMEngine as shown in [getting started in 15 minutes](../get_started/15_minutes.md), where a `CIFAR10` dataset is used together with torchvision's built-in data transforms.

 However, if you want to use the dataset in config files, registration is needed.
-What's more, if you also requires data transforms in torchvision, some more registrations are required.
+What's more, if you also require data transforms in torchvision, some more registrations are required.
 The following example illustrates how to do it.

 ```python
 import torchvision.transforms as tvt